 Some say that this species is native to Central America and southern Mexico.
 Others from South America.

-The fact is that this ant inhabits riverine or rainforests at low altitudes, up to 750 meters above sea level, generally located in the Amazon basin.
+It is known to inhabit riverine or rainforests at low altitudes, up to 750 meters above sea level, generally located in the Amazon basin.

 Insect Description Bullet ant